tetratelabs/wazero/RATIONALE.md

 ### File descriptor allocation strategy

-File descriptor allocation currently uses a strategy similar the one implemented by unix systems: when opening a file, the lowest unused number is used.
+File descriptor allocation currently uses a strategy similar the one implemented by unix systems: when opening a file, the lowest unused number is picked.

-The WASI standard documents that programs cannot expect that file descriptor numbers will be allocated with a lowest-first strategy, and they shouldi instead assume the values will be random.
+The WASI standard documents that programs cannot expect that file descriptor numbers will be allocated with a lowest-first strategy, and they should instead assume the values will be random.
 Since _random_ is a very imprecise concept in computers, we technically satisfying the implementation with the descriptor allocation strategy we use in Wazero.
 We could imagine adding more _randomness_